-The first thing that campers and visitors alike notice about Montana de Oro are the Eucalyptus trees that fill most of the area when you first enter the park and then wind through the park towards the primary Equestrian staging area.
-These Eucalyptus trees are a remnant of California history when several “forward” thinking settlers in the 1870’s planted Eucalyptus trees (native to Australia) in many California coastal locations as timber prospects to meet the anticipated demand for building as people by the wagon-load were coming to California.
+The first thing that campers and visitors alike notice about Montaña de Oro are the Eucalyptus trees.
+Rows and rows of these beautiful stilts fill the grounds upon entrance to the park and keep winding through the park towards the primary Equestrian staging area.
+These Eucalyptus trees are a remnant of California history.
+Several “forward” thinking settlers in the 1870’s planted Eucalyptus trees (native to Australia) in many California coastal locations.
+Planting the trees as timber prospects meant anticipating meeting the demand for building as people by the wagon-load were coming to California.
 Unfortunately for them, Eucalyptus turned out to be a poor source for timber . . . but the trees sure add beauty and mystique to this coastal land.

 Other notes for a great day:

-• Dogs are not permitted on any of the trails in the park.
+- Dogs are not permitted on any of the trails or the beach.

-• Take water with you on any hike which lasts more then one hour.
+- Take water with you on any ride which lasts more then one hour.
 Be prepared to stay longer than you may have intended.

-You may obtain a trails map from the Visitors Center located in the old ranch house at the entrance to the campground at Spooner’s Cove.
+You may obtain a trails map from the Visitors Center.
+It is located in the old ranch house at the entrance to the campground at Spooner’s Cove.

 To finish off a perfectly wonderful day, plan to stop at Sylvester’s Hamburgers in Los Osos for a great meal.